AV Open

 AV Open is a major awards contest for the Japanese adult video industry.
 It went from a limited sales contest in 2006 to become, via its successor the AV GrandPrix, the major Japanese AV award with nearly 100 participating companies competing for the 2009 awards.
 The AV GrandPrix awards were not extended beyond 2009 but after a hiatus of seven years, the AV Open award competition was resurrected in 2014.
+The 2014 AV Open contest ran from 2014 until 2018, when it was once again not extended.
+No explanation was given for this decision.

 AV Open Origins

 The AV Open awards for Japanese adult video (AV) companies were conceived as a means to improve public relations and provide a measure of quality for adult videos on a par with the AVN Awards for the US porn industry.
 It was the result of a collaboration between Tokyo Sports, a leading Japanese tabloid paper, and the large Japanese porn conglomerate Soft On Demand (SOD).
 Adult video production companies were invited to enter a candidate video in the contest and the video with the most number of sales during a set period would be the winner.
 The first prize award was 10 million yen (about $100,000), the second-place finisher took 5 million yen (about $50,000) and third place was worth 3 million yen (about $30,000).
 Videos in the contest were specially marked as AV Open entries and could be bought from the official site or at stores throughout Japan.
 Each contestant was to be given the same amount of space in the store displays.

 A second part of the contest, the Challenge Stage, was for the purpose of developing new directorial talent.
 Multiple videos could be submitted by the companies, but only one per director.
 Winners were also to be determined by number of sales with a prize of one million yen (about $10,000) for first place, 500,000 yen (about $5,000) for second and 300,000 yen (about $3,000) for placing third.
 Special awards of 1 million yen each were also to be given for a total prize pool of 25 million yen (about $250,000).